Rafael Devers Player Props: Red Sox vs. Rays

-Rafael Devers, with a slugging percentage of .450 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the hill, June 2 at 7:10 PM ET.
+The Boston Red Sox and Rafael Devers (.450 slugging percentage over his past 10 games, including two homers), battle starting pitcher Trevor Kelley and the Tampa Bay Rays at Fenway Park, Saturday at 1:10 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-3 with two doubles and an RBI) against the Reds.
+In his last game, he racked up two extra-base hits (2-for-3 with two doubles and an RBI) against the Reds.

 Rafael Devers Game Info & Props vs. the Rays